jerbarnes/targeted_blse/README.md

 unzipping them and putting them in the 'embeddings' directory:

-You can then cd into either experiment_2 and case_study and run the experiment using the run_experiment.sh script:
+You can then cd into either experiment_2 or case_study and run the experiment using the run_experiment.sh script:

 ```